ws-garcia/VBA-CSV-interface/docs/index.md

 ## Advantages
 * Writes and reads files at high speed.
 * Supports those CSV's compliant with the RFC-4180 standard.
-* Supports commented lines, empty lines an blank ones.
+* Supports commented lines, empty lines an blank ones.{: .d-inline-block }New{: .label .label-purple }
-{: .d-inline-block }

-New
-{: .label .label-purple }

 * User have the option to import only certain range of records from given CSV file.
 * Auto exclude any quote mark when data is imported.
 * Simple code logic that allows you easy modify and enhance it!